 1. Missing Meetings or Therapy Appointments

 Alcoholics Anonymous (AA) and other 12-step programs help people stay sober by giving them a sense of community and support.
 They also offer an opportunity for members to find an outlet for their feelings and share their experiences with others who have similar problems with alcohol abuse.
 Missing meetings means these benefits are no longer available to them and may signify that they are considering returning to their old ways.
+If this happens, make sure to check with alcohol rehab to improve his addiction.

 2. They Neglect Their Responsibilities and Personal Hygiene